+Let me be honest with you about lighting.
+When we first started thinking about our decor arrangements, I have to admit that it was pretty low on our priority list.
+I’d read all the blogs and advice, I knew how important it was for creating an atmosphere, but beyond candles, I couldn't see why we needed anything more.
+Along with photographers, videographers, entertainment and catering, it seemed yet another wedding expense that ‘we couldn’t possibly overlook’ if we wanted to create the perfect day – apparently.
+Well - a few months on, my opinion remains largely unaltered due to the fact that candles happen to be most appropriate form of lighting for our ceremony and reception.
+What I have learnt in the last few months (despite my initial cynicism) it that it really is worthwhile looking into lighting options - particularly if you’re working from a blank canvas.
+So if you’ve no idea where to start and you’re in need of some professional and unbiased advice, make sure you read you RMW’s lighting guide here & here, and check out my tips at the bottom of this page!
 Those of you who’ve been following my blog may remember that the venue we've chosen is a former monastery in Italy.
 Built in the 7th century and occupied by monks until 1890, it still remains a very holy and enchanting place.
 The church walls are covered in ancient frescoes and the main courtyard (where the evening reception will take place) has antiquity and raw beauty in abundance.
 So with this in mind, we’ve decided to keep the decoration simple and lighting subtle to compliment the venue rather than overpower it.
 If you missed the feature on the venue the first time round, you can read about it again here.

 The CeremonyWe want to keep the Church as close to its natural state as possible, so we plan to decorate it in nothing but candles.
 Candles down the aisle, candles on the altar, candles on the stairs!
 We’ll be buying a mixture of shapes and sizes to create a haphazard look, and I’ve got my eye on some Jo Malone candles scented with incense to add a bit of atmosphere when the guests walk in.
 Fortunately for us, plain candles (and I stress plain candles here because Jo Malone candles are definitely not cheap!) are one of the most cost effective ways to decorate your venue, and the result is both romantic and enchanting.
 Once the ceremony is over, they'll all be moved to the courtyard ready for the evening meal - one of the few budget wins!

 The ReceptionThe theme for our wedding is ‘timeworn opulence’ (inspired by the fading façade of the frescoes and what was once a richly decorated church) so we’ll be combining muted colours with pops of gold, indigo, teal and eggplant (a real colour apparently).
 I’ve been collecting brass candlesticks and vases which will house candles of various shapes and sizes and be placed on the tables.
 The stairs will also be lined with a mixture of pillar, votives, and taper candles and the bushes in the cloisters will be wrapped with fairy lights for a subtle twinkle.
 We’ve not yet decided whether the party will take place in the courtyard or a room within the venue, but as we don’t have a dance floor, our plan is to construct a canopy of lights or string paper lanterns across the top of the courtyard (once the dinner is over) to mark the territory of the dance floor!
 After doing a little research, I'm also rather fond of ‘up-lighting’ - a technique where lights are placed on the ground and pointed ‘up’ to project the light off a wall or object.
 It’s often used to highlight certain features, and a subtle hue in the arches of the cloisters could really enhance the look.

 The OutdoorsLighting in the garden is a lower priority for us as our guests will be based in the courtyard most of the evening, but as this will be their exit route, I think it deserves at least a little bit of attention.
 My plan is to line the pathway that connects the courtyard to the main entrance with candle-lit mason jars.
 Although I’m not a huge fan of the mason jar, all you can see at nighttime is the flickering light and I can’t deny how damn pretty they look!
 I also plan to raid my parents/neighbours/their neighbour’s entire collection of Christmas lights and rig them up the poplar trees in the garden so they twinkle.
 There’s a weeping willow towards the back of the garden (the perfect hideaway for a secret midnight smooch), and I think it would look gloriously romantic covered in fairy lights and hanging candles as well.
 In my mind this is a very simple task but I have a feeling this will not be the case…!

 Well I hope you found parts of this blog useful and you’ve been inspired by all these pretty images!
 If you’d like even more wedding lighting inspiration, have a look at RMW’s Pinterest board.